Triokinase/FMN cyclase

-Triokinase/FMN cyclase is an enzyme that in humans is encoded by the DAK gene.
+Triokinase/FMN cyclase is an enzyme that in humans is encoded by the TKFC gene (previously DAK).
+Triokinase/FMN cyclase represses the cellular antiviral response triggered by the RNA-sensor IFIH1.

 Function

 This gene is a member of the family of dihydroxyacetone kinases, which have a protein structure distinct from other kinases.
 The product of this gene phosphorylates dihydroxyacetone, and also catalyzes the formation of riboflavin 4',5'-phosphate (aka cyclic FMN) from FAD.
 Several alternatively spliced transcript variants have been identified, but the full-length nature of only one has been determined.